Last updated: 25 September 2020 at 12.30pm

 All other specific restrictions on venues or activities, such as seated service at pubs and bars, have been removed.

-Major events are now permitted, except for large scale multi-stage music festivals.
+Major events are now permitted, subject to having an approved COVID Event Plan.
 The maximum number of people that can attend an event is determined by the 2 square metre rule.

 Large hospitality and event venues that can accommodate more than 500 patrons based on the 2 square metre rule will also need to include staff working in public areas in their 2sqm rule.
 More information is available in the safety guidelines.